 Do you like to share your campfire with others?
 The Fire Circle is the ideal place to come and sing, tell stories, and share your adventures in Keji with other visitors.
 The Circle is near the Amphitheatre in P1.
-Consult the activity schedule to find out about program times.
+Consult the interpretation schedule to find out about program times.

 Near the shower building is the Internet station where you can bring your laptop and hook up to the Internet or access Keji's wireless network.
-You may also sign out a laptop at the campground kiosk.

 All sites have a firepit.
 Do not leave your fire unattended.
 Firewood is for sale at the campground kiosk.
 Buying and burning local firewood only is encouraged to help control the spread of invasive species (i.e. Fire ants, etc.) Learn more about the dangers of moving firewood